theowright2017/flight-info-full-stack-react-node/README.md

 # flight-info-full-stack-react-node

+Web App to fetch flight data from external API and sort data.

 For this web app I have used MongoDb as the database.

 To seed the database, use the following steps: